 If you search, you’ll find a sea-level cave accessed by a corridor in the rock, with a separate underwater exit.
 It’s gorgeous.

 Probably the prettiest of the villages is Agios Stefanos – not to be confused with a (very different, much more touristy) town of the same name on the north-west coast.
 The one on the north-east coast is a stunning little place with a bay, an array of restaurants, two well stocked (if expensive) supermarkets and a number of beautiful houses clinging to the hillsides above.
-I stayed in Villa Sotiris (pictured), just outside the town.
+I stayed in Villa Sotiris (pictured below), just outside the town.

 The nightlife was quiet, which is just how I like it.
 There is a small marina for boats and a large beach in the village, with rocks at the end of a peninsula that are excellent for snorkelling.
 It also provided a superb base from which to explore the island’s rugged interior and the flora and fauna that so dazzled the Durrells.